adult-video/mdma-app/readme.md

 - Open - Allows you to open a previously state that was saved to file.
 Please note: currently only `.mdma` files are supported, `.acid` and `.tram` will be supported in the future
 - Settings - Will open the Settings window
 - Export Image - Will export a PNG of the current visual (without text).
 You can stop the sequencer and then use the `Transport>Forwards` and `Transport>Backwards` functions from the menu to slowly step through the visual.
-- Export Fragment Shader -> Will export the generated fragment shader in a `.frag` file.
-The uniforms are currently unset.
 - Start Recording -> Will start the inbuilt screen recorder for the visual (without text).
 A running recording is indicated by the blinking transport button in the upper right corner
 - Stop Recording -> Will stop a running recording and save it as a `.webm` video.